eliamascolo/eliamascolo.github.io/research.md

 <details>
 <summary><strong>Cross-replicon gene regulation</strong></summary>
 <p>In a transcriptional regulatory network (TRN), every node represents a gene, and every link represents a transcriptional regulation,
-connecting a TF with one of its targets.
+connecting a transcription factor with one of its targets.

 Could there be hybrid TRNs comprising genes that are encoded on different replicons?
-For example, in bacterial cells we could find the bacterial genomes, but also natural plasmids, as well as bacteriophage genomes and other mobile genetic elements (MGEs).
+For example, in bacterial cells we could find the bacterial genome, but also natural plasmids, as well as bacteriophage genomes and other mobile genetic elements (MGEs).

 In 2022, we showed that many phylogenetically unrelated bacteriophages that infect Alphaproteobacteria have convergently evolved DNA binding sites for the host cell cycle regulator CtrA, suggesting that these bacteriophages synchronize lysis with the life stage of the host to maximize their infective yield, through a pathway that we termed lytic deferment.

 <a href="https://doi.org/10.3389/fmicb.2022.918015">(Mascolo *et al.*, 2022)</a>.

+I developed an algorithm to systematically predict the presence of such hybrid TRNs.
+This method can re-discover the few cases that are already known in the literature, but it also finds many new realistic candidates, revealing that hybrid TRNs are highly prevalent in the microbial world (unpublished work).
+Several of its predictions are currently being experimentally validated.

 <img src="/images/hybrid_TRN.png" alt="A diagram representing a hybrid transcriptional regulatory network, where some nodes belong to a bacterial chromosome and some to mobile genetic elements">
 <br /><br />